 The trend flattened for Fall 2019 and Fall 2020 applications presumbly due to the uncertainties caused by the COVID-19 pandemic.
-The upward trend resumed for Fall 2021 and Fall 2022 as classes were once again offered in-person rather than largely online.
-In addition, the university adopted policies making submission of standardized test scores oprional, while encouraging appoicants to consider sending the score from any of several standardized tests available to high school students.
+The upward trend resumed in Fall 2021 as classes were once again offered in-person rather than largely online.
+In addition, the university adopted policies making submission of standardized test scores optional, while encouraging applicants to consider sending the score from any of several standardized tests available to high school students.

-The trend in selectivity rates is mainly influenced by the growth in applicant numbers.
+The trend in selectivity rates reflects the growth in applicant numbers.